We will be your extended family and support.

-Fleur has been with the agency 10 years, commencing employment as a supervising social worker and becoming Agency Manger in 2012.
+Fleur has been with the agency since 2007, commencing employment as a supervising social worker and becoming Agency Manger in 2012.
 Fleur has a background in residential management, having established a successful residential children’s home herself.
 Fleur worked in a Local Authority area team, managing safeguarding and care management.
 Fleur has experience of working with Leaving Care and Youth Offending.
 In addition , Fleur was part of a team, setting up a therapeutic Local Authority residential home for younger children being prepared for foster care.
-Fleur will be taking on the position of Head of Service and lead the agency in the next stages of development, together with becoming the Responsible Individual.
+In 2019/20 Fleur took the position of Head of Service and is now leading the agency in the next stages of development, together with becoming the Responsible Individual.

 Mike joined Sunflower Fostering in April 2019 as Agency Manager.